JD/MPH with Tufts University School of Medicine

 The following schedule represents a typical progression through the JD/MPH dual-degree program:

 To be admitted to the dual-degree program, students must be admitted to both Northeastern University School of Law and Tufts University School of Medicine.
-Students should apply online to Northeastern through LSAC or by downloading a paper application from the school’s website.
+Students should apply online to Northeastern through LSAC.
 The application for the MPH program at Tufts University is available at www.tufts.edu/med/admissions/phpd/apply.html.

 The JD/MPH dual-degree program also accepts applications during a student’s first or second year of law school at Northeastern or from students transferring to Northeastern.
 Admission to Northeastern University School of Law does not guarantee admission to the Tufts MPH program.
 Both applications must be at each institution by March 1 for those applying to the dual-degree prior to entering Northeastern.
 Once admitted to the dual-degree program, the student should confer with the Office of Academic and Student Affairs about credit transfers.